darthdeus/comfy/README.md

 Raylib, Love2D and many others, it is designed to just work and fill most of the common use cases.

 **Warning**: comfy is currently under heavy development.
 While there are games already being made using comfy, the API is not yet stable and breaking changes will happen.
 If you want to use comfy for your game you may be forced to dig into the source code and possibly tweak things manually.
 That being said, the source code is designed to be simple and modifiable.
+If you want to make a game jam game comfy is definitely mature enough.

 > `comfy` is named comfy, because it is very comfy to use.